 In order to have wireless internet in the home, three main jobs need to be taken care of:

 While these are three separate functions, they are often performed by the same device, frequently referred to as a "home central", IAD (integrated access device) or similar by your ISP.
 It can also be split between two devices — one modem and one router with a built-in wireless access point, or each function may have its own dedicated device.

 A wireless access point or hotspot consists of one or more wireless radios.
-All recent access points have at least two radios that transmit on their own frequency bands – 5 GHz and 2.4 GHz.
+All recent access points have at least two radios that transmit on separate frequency bands – 5 GHz and 2.4 GHz.

-From these radios one or more networks can be created.
-Each of these networks has a network name, also known as the SSID.
+From these radios one or more Wi-Fi networks can be created.
+Each of these networks has an SSID or wireless network name.

 In order to provide access to the internet, the access point must either be connected to a router or be a part of the router.